 How many people can I have on my campaign team?

 As many as you’d like!
 Past candidates have usually had a small core team in charge of different areas (social media, ideas etc.), with a larger team for canvassing and campaigning.

 How much is the candidate’s budget?

 Each full-time candidate has a maximum spend of £50, and each part-time candidate can spend a maximum of £20.
 Candidates may not exceed this spending.

 How much is the candidate’s printing budget?

-Each candidate, both full-time and part-time, may print up to 100 A4 black and white posters or 50 A4 colour posters.
+Each candidate, both full-time and part-time, can request up to £10 in printing.
+This works out at about 100 A4 black and white posters or 50 A4 colour posters.

 Can student groups endorse candidates?

 No, student groups cannot endorse candidates in an official capacity.